The Politics of Race and Diaspora

 Module description

-This module explores the experiences of 'diaspora communities': groups who have migrated from their 'original homeland' and who now reside in 'foreign lands'.
-Jews, Africans, Armenians, amongst others have been described in this way and the term diaspora has been coined as a way of explaining their experiences over time and place.
+In this module we explore the experiences of 'diaspora communities': groups who have migrated from their 'original homeland' and who now reside in 'foreign lands'.
+Jews, Africans, Armenians, amongst others, have been described in this way, and the term diaspora has been coined as a way of explaining their experiences over time and place.

-The module, using a variety of examples from around the world, focuses on politics, religion, creative production and public policy to critically examine what it means to be part of a diaspora in the twenty-first century.
+Using a variety of examples from around the world, we will focus on politics, religion, creative production and public policy to critically examine what it means to be part of a diaspora in the twenty-first century.

 Learning objectives